 Everybody knows that there are top candidates and the rest when it comes to making the final hiring decision.
-The key task of every job seeker is to make sure one gets in the first category – it will likely grant more chances on getting hired.
+The key task of every job seeker is to make sure one gets in the first category - it will likely grant more chances on getting hired.
 The question then is how to accomplish this task.
 What are the tricks that can make you one of the top candidates for a specific position?
-There is no magic pill; that is to say there is no secret things you do to make it happen.
+There is no magic pill; that is to say, there are no secret things you do to make it happen.
 However, there are things that matter the most for hiring authorities; therefore we have decided to help employers know those things.

 What Turns Job Seekers Into Top Candidates?

 Evidence of success.
 There is nothing else that can have a greater impact on potential employers.
 Providing empirical evidence to verify your achievements will demonstrate what you are made of.
 And especially if you have a lot to offer, why not provide it to the people whom your employment depends on.
-For example you can execute a short demonstration (if the kind of your professional allows doing so during an interview).
+For example, you can execute a short demonstration (if the kind of your professional allows doing so during an interview).
 Or you can bring some samples of your work that would convey to the hiring authorities that you are a top professional and you can be beneficial for the company.

 Many people believe that having a resume is enough to demonstrate to an employer how good you are.
-It is true that a resume can bring high impact information, but that doesn’t mean you have to just repeat everything written on your resume.
-Such candidates who come for an interview with nothing to add to the application documents seem boring and, therefore, they can’t generate any interest.
-If you want to be effective in your job search, prepare for interview.
-In other words, don’t repeat all the information on your resume.
+It is true that a resume can bring high impact information, but that doesn't mean you have to just repeat everything written on your resume.
+Such candidates who come for an interview with nothing to add to the application documents seem boring and, therefore, they can't generate any interest.
+If you want to be effective in your job search, prepare for an interview.
+In other words, don't repeat all the information on your resume.
 It should be simply an introduction of who you are.
 Visual data is usually the best tool to reach the employer.
 You can create a portfolio or something like that to visually present your qualifications and accomplishments.

 Another thing that may help you gain favor is your online presence.
 Make sure your LinkedIn and Facebook profiles look professional.
 It is sad when real professionals fail this simple task by creating really crappy accounts.
 It is important to make for the company representative to be able to find you online.
 We would like to mention that your LinkedIn account should be a top priority as looking at it experienced hiring manager can tell whether the person is professional enough to be invited for an interview.